American Horror Story: Cult: Edits

 On October 7, 2017, it was confirmed that the sixth episode of the season would be edited as a direct result of the 2017 Las Vegas shooting that occurred on October 1, 2017.
 The episode originally featured a scene lasting 2 minutes and 16 seconds where Leslie Grossman's character Meadow Wilton begins to fire at Evan Peters' character, as well as a crowd, during a campaign speech.
 The episode was edited to de-emphasize the violence and to mostly have it featured completely off-screen – as a result the opening sequence of the episode was cut in half, several on-screen deaths were removed and two separate close-up shots of the handgun firing were removed.

 While only the edited episode was broadcast on FX, the original uncut episode was released via VOD, FXNOW and FX+.

 Reception

 Critical response

 American Horror Story: Cult received mostly positive reviews from critics.
 The review aggregator Rotten Tomatoes gave the season a 73% approval rating, with an average rating of 7.05/10, based on 218 reviews.
 The site's consensus reads, "American Horror Story: Cult intrigues with timely, over-the-top creepiness - and lots of clowns - despite being hampered by broad political generalizations and occasional holes in the narrative's logic."
 On Metacritic, the season was given a score of 66 out of 100 based on 24 reviews, indicating "generally positive reviews".

+Ratings

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that American Horror Story: Cult garnered 358 million minutes of watch time, averaging 32.5 million minutes viewed per episode, between May 1, 2024, and August 31, 2026.